Zeni241/ESP32-NimbleBLE-For-Dummies/README.md

  We will create one service and one characteristics of this service.

-Client will be able read the characteristic value, write to it.
+Client (your application) will be able read the characteristic value, write to it.
 Further this characteristic can send notifications to the client.

 - Our first step will be to create UUIDs (for distinct identification) of service and characteristic.
 As we are going to create custom service and characteristic so the UUIDs should be 128 bits.
-Go to https://www.uuidgenerator.net and generate three 128 bit UUIDs in bulk, one  for service and one for characteristic.
+Go to https://www.uuidgenerator.net and generate two 128 bit UUIDs in bulk, one  for service and one for characteristic.
 UUIDs will be of format (8-4-4-4-12).

     For exaample I have generated this UUID for service: